Simply put, Diplomacy is a game of communication, cunning, strategy, and treachery. Oh, the treachery.

 - An army in Vie and an army in Mun attack an unoccupied Boh at the same time with no support.
 They have the same attack power, so it is a draw.
 Both units "bounce" off each other and return to their starting territory.

 - An army in Vie and an army in Mun attack Boh at the same time.
-Vie has support from Tyr and Gal, and Mun has support from Sil.
+The move/attack from Vie to Boh has support from Tyr and Gal, and the move/attack from Mun has support from Sil.
 Vie has attack power 3 and Mun has attack power 2, so Vie wins.
 Vie moves into Boh and Mun stays put.

 Units providing support may have their support cut if they are attacked by an opposing power, even if they are not dislodged from their territory.
 A unit that is under attack cannot break support of units supporting that attack.